ranjan301/Getting-and-cleaning-data-Project/CODEBOOK.md

 ### 2. a.
 Extracted the columns from complete dataset the columns that contain either mean or std.
 ### b.
 Activity column in extracted data to be changed to factor type . activity names are taken from activitylabels metadata
 ### 3. Tagging appropriate labels of descriptive variables by replacing some of the acronyms.
-### 4. Finally create a independent tidy dataset with averaging of each variable for each activity and each subject.
+### 4. Finally create a independent tidySet dataset with averaging of each variable for each activity and each subject.

-# Tidy data Set Description
+# TidySet data Set Description

-### The variables in the tidy data
+### The variables in the tidySet data
-Tidy data contains 180 rows and 88 columns.
+TidySet data contains 180 rows and 88 columns.
 Each row has averaged variables for each subject and each activity.

 ### The data were averaged based on subject and activity group.
 Subject variable is numbered sequentially from 1 to 30 .Activity column has 6 types as listed below.